marisacasillas/Yeli-CLE/Yeli-CLE-SuppMat.utf8.md

 }

-\caption{The model residuals from the negative binomial mixed-effects regression of ODS min/hr for the turn-taking sample.}\label{fig:fig11}
+\caption{The model residuals from the negative binomial mixed-effects regression of ODS min/hr for the turn-taking sample.}(\#fig:fig11)
 \end{figure}

-As an alternative analysis we generated parallel models of ODS rate in the turn-taking clips using gaussian mixed-effects regression with log-transformed values of ODS: results for the two models demonstrating all pairwise effects of time of day are shown in \protect\hyperlink{tab15}{Table 15} and \protect\hyperlink{tab16}{Table 16}.
-The residuals for the default gaussian model (\protect\hyperlink{tab15}{Table 15}) are shown in \protect\hyperlink{fig12}{Figure 12}.
+As an alternative analysis we generated parallel models of ODS rate in the turn-taking clips using gaussian mixed-effects regression with log-transformed values of ODS: results for the two models demonstrating all pairwise effects of time of day are shown in [Table 15](#tab15) and [Table 16](#tab16).
+The residuals for the default gaussian model ([Table 15](#tab15)) are shown in [Figure 12](#fig12).

 \FloatBarrier

 \begin{table}[tbp]